Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 There are often unusual and unique ways that support a child’s eye view in which they set things up that most educators would not have considered -but this is a golden opportunity to be inspired!

-Introducing a pestle and mortar in activities like cooking, often seen in sand or mud play, children can manipulate the tools to create small experimentation stations when set up on a table top or tray, which could easily be offered indoor or outdoors.
+Introducing a pestle and mortar in activities like cooking, often seen in sand or mud play, children can manipulate the tools to create small experimentation stations when set up on a tabletop or tray, which could easily be offered indoors or outdoors.

-Teas, potions, perfumes, soups and other offerings can be made gathering flowers, leaves, grass and stones.
+Teas, potions, perfumes, soups, and other offerings can be made by gathering flowers, leaves, grass, and stones.

 Placing these items into a tray either on level ground or elevated at children’s height can support the extension of play and creativity.

-Including other items such below which can provide prompts for sorting, mixing and combining:
+Including other items such as below which can provide prompts for sorting, mixing, and combining:

-Materkidz Desktop Painting Window - A great resources for easy transport from inside to out.
-Jumbo Cushions are a cost effective resource to create dedicated spaces outdoors for reading or just relaxing.
+A Painting Window - This is a great resource for easy transport from inside to out.
+Giant Cushions are a cost-effective resource to create dedicated spaces outdoors for reading or just relaxing.

 Messy Play Essential

-An acrylic square mirror is an additional accessory that fits inside the Fun2 Play trays.
-When fitted it can be a provocation for reflection and dimension play with blocks, marbles and other small items for children to explore properties such as dimensions and angles.
+Mirrors as an additional accessory that fits inside trays can be a provocation for reflection and dimension play with blocks, marbles, and other small items for children to explore properties such as dimensions and angles.

-Educators may choose to add a Fun2 Play tray with ice blocks, shaving foam or finger paint on top of the smaller tray.
+Educators may choose to add ice blocks, shaving foam, or finger paint on top of the tray.
 To make washing up when finished much easier for children, simply remove it and have them clean their hands in the larger tray full of soapy water underneath!

-0 2720 Reviewing Resources To Extend Play Options In Summer
+0 2720 Extending Play Options In Summer Weather

 In summer, we know how to keep ourselves cool and often shift and adjust our location to maintain and regulate comfort, without even thinking.
 For children, especially small children, this can be more difficult as they are largely dependent on others to advocate and model responses to meet their changing needs.